daniel258/CausalSemiCompReproduce/README.md

 2. Exact numerical examples for large sample (Figures 2 & 3 in the paper).

 ## Simulations
-The two revant folders are **Nonparametric** and **Semiparametric**.
+The two relevant folders are **Nonparametric** and **Semiparametric**.
 Within each folder there are three sub-folders and one script that was used for designing the chosen values.

 1. **R**: Includes the scripts that were used to run the code.
 The code was ran on a cluster, and each simulation setup (different parameters and censoring rates) was written in a different **R** script.
 To speed up the simulations, ten scripts were ran simultaneously, and the code also uses parallel computing to run the bootstrap.